A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Algorithms

-instead of \eqref{main p-m}, where $B_{\xi}$ is the polytope of slack variable for the driving factors.
-Without loss of generality, we can assume that $ U(\xi_1,\ldots,\xi_k)$ is a monotone non-decreasing function of $\xi_1, \ldots, \xi_k$ (it can be done by adjusting matrix $C$). \eqref{main p-m-2} is a problem in 1--20 dimension and can be solve efficiently with cutting-plane algorithms.
-The DM deals only with problem \eqref{main p-m-2}, however, an optimizer/expert needs to translate the cuts in $w_\xi$-space into cuts in $w$-space and/or coordinate the search between the $w_\xi$-space and $w$-space.
+The DM deals only with problem \eqref{main p-m-2} directly, however, an optimizer/expert needs to translate the cuts (and the information extracted from the DM) in $w_\xi$-space into changes in the current assignment of weights in the big $w$-space and coordinate the search between the $w_\xi$-space and $w$-space (see Figure \ref{Fig_DF1}).